abdur-cader/ai-meme-generator/README.md

 - When you're done, you can uncomment line 8 to 15 again, and save the file.
 That's it!

 ## 🏁 Start-up
 To start using the program, run `maintk.py`.
 Just note- if you're asked to enter the image path, you'll need to copy the full path to the image, otherwise it may not work.
-Or, you can save your image in the `\images` folder and enter the relative path
+Or, you can save your image in the `\images` folder and enter the relative path.